top of page

 We love Art on the Rocks in Leominster, MA for pottery painting, although there are so many of these around.

-If you're looking for cookings classes a few of our favorites are Third Space Kitchen in Groton and The Culinary Playground in Derry, NH.
+If you're looking for cooking classes a few of our favorites are Third Space Kitchen in Groton and The Culinary Playground in Derry, NH.

 • Nature Adventure

-A winter walk, a local forest trail, or a quiet morning by the water followed by lunch out can be such a memorable gift.
-A meal or sweet treat is always a draw—and an incentive — for my kids, who don't always love a hike.
-So pairing nature with something fun afterwards makes the experience feel special for everyone.
+A winter walk, a local forest trail, or a quiet morning by the water followed by a meal or sweet treat out is always a draw, especially if you want to make this family a gift.
+My kids aren't always excited about a hike, so pairing nature with something fun afterwards makes the experience feel special for everyone.

 Tip: If going with kids, try turning your walk into a scavenger hunt.
 Personally, I like these scavenger hunt cards for an easy game the whole family can play.